Create a Website Account - Manage notification subscriptions, save form progress and more.

 A healthy, mature and well-maintained landscape with a variety of plant species will add great value to your home.
 Therefore, all landscaping must be maintained in a neat and attractive condition.
 Specific quantity requirements for front yard trees and other plants have been established to create a consistent and desirable streetscape image within single-family neighborhoods.
 Additionally, the visible side yards of all corner lots must be supplemented with shrubs and accent plants to establish landscape height variation in these areas.
 Minimum maintenance requirements include: watering, mowing, edging, pruning, removal and replacement of dead or dying plants, removal of weeds, tree sprouts, noxious grasses, plant debris, and removal of trash.
 Gravel depth must be maintained in order to ensure full coverage of all unpaved (dirt) landscape areas and irrigation lines.

 Oftentimes, having a conversation with the owner of the noisy pet is the best option.
 If this doesn’t resolve the issue, residents are encouraged to contact City of Goodyear Code Compliance Division/Barking Dogs or call 623-882-7815.
 If barking occurs at night, early mornings or weekends, contact the Goodyear Police non-emergency number, which is 623-932-1220.
 You may also relay the times the barking occurs to the Community Services Office and we will try to verify and send a courtesy notice to the pet owner.

-For more information, or to view the fine schedule, please see the Community Handbook. section 8.9.
+For more information about community compliance, or to view the fine schedule, please see Section 8.9 of the Community Handbook.

 You can complete a Community Concern form or contact Compliance Monday through Friday 8:00 a.m. to 5:00 p.m. at 623-386-1112.
 On weekends and after-hours, please contact Community Patrol at 602-329-0462.